fallcoder/mini-calculator/README.md

 4. follow the on-screen instructions to perfom calculations

 # Contributing
 Contributions are welcome!
-If you fing any bugs or have suggestions for improvements, please open an issues or submit a pull request
+If you find any bugs or have suggestions for improvements, please open an issues or submit a pull request

 # Author
 * Developed by : Mouhamed Fall